tumble1999/savaslabs.github.io/_posts/2015-11-05-drupal-web-mapping.md

 with Drupal yet, but the Geocoder module has a really simple plugin system that allows you to define your own geocoding endpoint.

 For sites where ease-of-use on the data-entry side is a lower priority, you can also just allow direct input of latitude and longitude coordinates via the node edit screen (or pasting in GeoJSON for more complicated geometries).
-Lat/long coordinates are easy to find via Google Maps.
+Lat/long coordinates are easy to find via Google Maps, or even just a Google search.

 ### Leaflet module